Ravi-Pansuriya/Django/README.md

 # Step 3: Install virtualenv for python
 Now, type this command in your terminal.
 ```
-sudo pip install virtualenv
+sudo pip3 install virtualenv
 ```
 Okay, after installing, we need to create the virtual environment.
 Now you will create this folder when you are putting your other projects.
 Mine is desktop >> code folder.
 So navigate to that and type the following command.
-In my case, My virtualenv folder name is **django**.
+In my case, My virtualenv folder name is **Django**.
 ```
-virtualenv django
+virtualenv -p python3 Django
 ```
 Okay, so it will install the required folders.
 Now, go into that folder.
 ```
-cd django
+cd Django
 ```
 Now, activate the virtual environment by typing the following command.
 Please Make sure you are in the virtual environment directory.
 ```